alper-mf/flutter-basic-example/README.md

 # Flutter Basic Examples - Flutter Basit Örnekler

 [ENG] - This Examples for new to Flutter.
-[TR]  - Bu örnekler Flutter'da yeni olanlar için hazırlandıç
+[TR]  - Bu örnekler Flutter'da yeni olanlar için hazırlandı.

 ## Getting Started